Associate Professor of Music

 Education: BM Polytechnic of Porto, School of Music and Performing Arts; MA, PhD New York University

 Research Areas: analysis and preservation of music, automatic music generation, interactive music systems

 Carlos Guedes is a Portuguese composer, media artist, educator, and researcher, with a multifaceted activity whose creative work comprises several commissions of music for contemporary dance, theater, film, and interactive installations, aside from traditional concert music.
 His music has been heard in places such as The Kitchen, Joyce SoHo, Judson Church, ArCo, De Waag, SXSW, Teatro Nacional de S. João, SIGGRAPH, Shanghai eArts, Casa da Música, Expo ’98, Porto 2001, Guimarães 2012 European Capital of Culture, Beijing Modern Music Festival 2016, and Sharjah Flag Island Festival.

 Recent presentations of musical work include “1985” for soprano sax, snare drum, electronics and smartphones (2015) at Berklee College of Music’s Interdisciplinary Arts Institute and Noisegate Festival in New York.
-His piece “Jinn” (2016) a choreomusical work in collaboration with Kirk Woolford (motion capture & animation), Nella Turkki (choreography & dance), Cristina Ioan (flute & voice), Saguenail (video) and João Menezes (sound recording) was recently premiered at NYU Abu Dhabi.
+His piece “Jinn” (2016) a choreomusical work in collaboration with Kirk Woolford (motion capture and animation), Nella Turkki (choreography & dance), Cristina Ioan (flute & voice), Saguenail (video) and João Menezes (sound recording) was recently premiered at NYU Abu Dhabi.
 "La brume, et la plume du poète qui inquiète" for string orchestra (2013) had its China premiere at the Beijing Modern Music Festival 2016.
 He also started a duo with saxophonist Emil Sein, and premiered a full program of his works for saxophone and electronics at the Sharjah Flag Island Festival in December 2016.

 He recorded "Sweet Drama" for big band, and "The Strings, the Springs among other Things," for big band and string quartet with Orquestra de Jazz de Matosinhos (Portugal) and recorded an album of improvised music with Susana Santos Silva (trumpet), Jorge Queijo (drums, percussion), Akashay Anantapadmanabhan (percussion) and João Menezes (live electronics).